jkornelsen/team_progress/dev/context for ai.md

 ## Goals

 - How to get results grounded in source of truth
 - Provide a bit of stable guidance along with fresh, task-specific context
 - Bundle new code, old code, json data files

 ## Ideas

+- Tell me when there's some reason that you believe what I ask isn't a good idea or is incorrect.
 - Use inline constants from model e.g. '{{ Participant.OUTCOME }}' in javascript rather than hardcoded literal 'outcome'
 - Do math on server rather than calculating 'current_val op val_transform' in javascript

 ## Repeatable Mini-Template